TScan Therapeutics Announces CEO Transition

 TScan is a clinical-stage biopharmaceutical company focused on the development of T cell receptor (TCR)-engineered T cell therapies (TCR-T) for the treatment of patients with cancer.
 The Company's lead TCR-T therapy candidates, TSC-100 and TSC-101, are in development for the treatment of patients with hematologic malignancies to eliminate residual disease and prevent relapse after allogeneic hematopoietic cell transplantation.
 The Company is also developing multiplexed TCR-T therapy candidates for the treatment of various solid tumors.
 The Company has developed and continues to build its ImmunoBank, the Company's repository of therapeutic TCRs that recognize diverse targets and are associated with multiple HLA types, to provide customized multiplexed TCR-T therapies for patients with a variety of solid tumors.

-To learn more about the study of TSC-100 and TSC-101 in AML, ALL and MDS patients undergoing haploidentical donor transplantation, visit clinicaltrials.gov (identifier: NCT 05473910).
+To learn more about the study of TSC-100 and TSC-101 in AML, ALL and MDS patients undergoing haploidentical donor transplantation, visit clinicaltrials.gov NCT.

 Forward-Looking Statements